Child sexual abuse laws in the United States: Penalties for child sexual abuse

 There are an estimated sixty million victims of child sexual abuse in America.
 Penalties for child sexual abuse vary with the specific offenses for which the perpetrator has been convicted.
 Criminal penalties may include imprisonment, fines, registration as a sex offender, and restrictions on probation and parole.
 Civil penalties may include liability for damages, injunctions, involuntary commitment, and, for perpetrators related to their victims, loss of custody or parental rights.

 During the last three decades many state legislatures have increased prison terms and other penalties for child sex offenders.
 This trend toward more stringent sentences generally targets those perpetrators who are repeat offenders, who victimize multiple children, or who stood in a position of trust with respect to their victims, such as a guardian, parent, pastor, or teacher.
 In Colorado, lawmakers proposed a new law allowing the death penalty for repeat offenders.
 However, the bill was rejected by the state senate.
 Social workers argued that in intra-familial abuse, the victims could be intimidated by their abuser into thinking their family member would be killed if they reported the abuse.

+In 2023, Florida Governor Ron DeSantis signed a bill that allows the possibility of the death penalty for the rape of a child under 12 years of age, though it will be judicially unenforceable unless Kennedy is overturned.

+In 2024, 2025 and 2026 Tennessee Idaho and Alabama passed similar laws.